nodauf/Swego/README.md

 * Run embedded binary written in C# (only available on Windows)
 * Create a folder from the browser
 * Ability to execute embedded binary
+* Feature for search and replace (for fill the IP address in reverse shell for example)

 ## Todo
-* Upload several files at the same time
-* Add feature for search and replace in embedded files (for fill the IP address for example)
 * JS/CSS menu to give command line in powershell, some gtfobins, curl, wget to download and execute
 * Config file for the search and replace (Useful for default config)
 * Use regex for search and replace